 In “Steadfast Love: A Bible Study of Psalm 107,” Lauren takes readers verse by verse through the book of Psalm 107 to show us how we can worship God through both the good times and the bad — whatever life throws our way.

 Designed to be completed with a group over several sessions, this study includes additional material for readers to study on their own in between sessions as well.
 Highly practical with lots of opportunity for research, study and diving deep into the Word itself, this is a great study for women who want to learn to cling strong to God’s promises and process everything they are currently going through with a group of caring women.

 If you’re looking for faith-teaching Bible study books for women, learn more and grab your copy of “Steadfast Love” here.

 10. “His Last Words: What Jesus Taught and Prayed in His Final Hours” by Kim Erickson

 In “His Last Words: What Jesus Taught and Prayed in His Final Hours,” Kim Erickson helps readers discover and unpack the importance of Jesus’s last words before he left this earth, and what they mean for us today.

 Designed as a verse-by-verse 7-week daily Bible study of John chapters 13-17 (as well as portions of 18-21), this study can be done either with a group or individually.
 It’s thought-provoking, in-depth, honest, and it will help Jesus’s last words come to life in a real and powerful way!

-Sound interesting?
-Learn more and grab your copy of “His Last Words” here.
+If you’re looking for Bible study books for women about Jesus, learn more and grab your copy of “His Last Words” here.